fopeiro/docs/Download Spotify content from an Android phone.md

 sshd
 ```

-The SSH daemon will listen to port 8022 by default in Termux, instead of the usual port 22.

-OpenSSH will require a login with a user and a password to open a remote SSH session, you can set the password by running:
+OpenSSH will require a login with a user and a password to open a remote SSH session, you can set the password for the current user by running:

 ```
 passwd